Note: this article is also available as a podcast.

 The easiest solution to this problem, let’s call it the path of least resistance, is simply to deny that anything of the sort exists, and to avoid the conversation altogether.
 We are fundamentally the same, this voice says.
 Let’s not rock the boat or upset anybody.
 We have more important problems to discuss.

 I respectfully beg to disagree with the idea that the discussion of gender differences should be taken off the table.
 Because if it is true that we are actually different, and especially in our sexual and relational needs, this is a rather important conversation.
 Some people will avoid the topic by saying that what men and women have in common is really so much greater than what separates them.
-This may be so, but this statement mirrors, in a highly suspicious way, another aspect of our cultural oppression: “Sex is dirty — save it for someone you love” [Esther Perel].
+This may be so, but this idea mirrors, in a highly suspicious way, another aspect of our cultural oppression: “Sex is dirty – save it for someone you love” [Esther Perel].
 Because this statement that what separates us is not that important, might be true, if sex were not important.
 In other words: saying that what we have in common is so much greater than what separates us, is not too different from saying that sex is either unimportant, or, at best, not really something that we, intelligent and evolved 21st century men and women, want to talk about in public.
 Meaning that: almost everyone is aware of significant gender differences around sexuality, differences in sexual response patterns and desires.
 It is very difficult in Western culture, as per Esther Perel, to have intelligent conversations about this.
 This may be in part why the “social-conditioning” theory is so prevalent.
-I personally, find it hardly believable that social conditioning can account for the quite obvious gender-based differences in our sexual desires and response patterns.
-This idea occurs to me as wishful thinking, and extremely naïve.
+I personally, find it hardly believable that social conditioning can account for gender-based differences in our sexual desires and response patterns.
+This occurs to me as wishful thinking and extremely naïve.

 But beyond all arguments and counter-arguments of the reality, importance and alleged causes of gender differences and sexual appetites, the general attitude appears to be, quite simply, this: that the world would be a much better place, the problem would be entirely solved, and men and women would get along just fine, first if women could be given the same respect, opportunities, and freedom that men have; and second, if men could become more like women, and particularly if men could gain more empathy.
 Let’s call this point of view, for the sake of argument, “feminism” – with the understanding that this is a ridiculous over-simplification of the vast body of feminist thought, and that feminists may differ among themselves.
 Nonetheless, it is a very common point of view, regardless of its source.
 I will spend a little time analyzing this belief, for a purpose that will become apparent very shortly.